-The most common motivations for overseas expansions by emerging-market firms include: 1) entering new markets, 2) obtaining natural resources, and 3) acquiring advanced technology and related brand equity.
-An example which highlights these factors is Lenovo's 2004 purchase of IBM's personal computer business.
-This acquisition involved entry into the U.S. market, acquisition of technology, and of an established brand.
-Even unsuccessful acquisitions, such as CNOOC's bid for Unocal, point to emerging market demand for natural resources.
+5 Other common motivations for overseas expansions by emerging-market firms include: 1) entering new markets, 2) obtaining natural resources, and 3) acquiring advanced technology and related brand equity (see Wells (1983) and reports by Citigroup (2005) and Boston Consulting Group (2005)).
+For example, Lenovo's 2004 purchase of IBM's personal computer business, involved entry into the U.S. market, acquisition of technology, and of an established brand.
+CNOOC's bid for Unocal, points to emerging market demand for natural resources.